 Next we made our way down Brick Lane, which is now a mash-up of Indian and Pakistani restaurants and shops, old Jewish delis and hipster boutiques.

-We ended our walk at Spitalfields Market, where the food vendors are packed at lunch time with young workers from nearby offices.
+We ended our walk at Spitalfields Market, where the food vendors are packed at lunchtime with young workers from nearby offices.
 The variety of food stalls was amazing, ranging from made-to-order pasta and Chinese dumplings to American-style pulled pork and African jollof.
 We were a little sorry that we weren’t hungry because everything looked and smelled good.
-On our return visit duringn the summer we made a point of having lunch here.
+On our return visit during the summer we made a point of having lunch here.

 The high-ceilinged Victorian market has vendors selling antiques, trendy clothes, jewelry and accessories.
 On our first visit Rich and Tween Traveler poured over a stall selling antique weaponry and we all perused a stall selling rare books.
-Neither was there when we returned but it was a week day and several stall were empty.
-We suspected some vendors only show up on weekends.
+Neither was there when we returned, but it was a week day and several stalls were empty.
+I suspect some vendors only show up on weekends.

 Rich had eggs with salmon, I had avocado toast and Tween Traveler had a scrambled egg with bacon.
 The coffee was good and prices were fair.
 And our breakfasts were filling enough that we didn’t bother with lunch.